StefRuseva88/unit-tests-chai-mocha/README.md

-# Unit Tests with JS using Chai/Mocha:
+# Unit Testing Configuration using Chai/Mocha:
 ## This is a test project for Back-End Test Technologies January 2024 Course @ SoftUni.
 ---
 ## Overview